 It’s important to not treat pre-launch as a last-minute afterthought.
 You’ll want exposure across reputable gaming sites and news outlets through a dedicated video game PR strategy.
 Creating authentic, engaging gameplay trailers reinforced by a considered organic social media presence is always a good move, too.
 To further amplify your organic content, paid promotion through ads and gaming influencers associated with Japanese games helps ensure your pre-launch is attracting audiences who’ll genuinely appreciate your work.

-The same can be said for other historic franchises like Mario and Zelda.
+The same can be said for other historic Japanese video games franchises like Mario and Zelda.
 Gamers grow up with these franchises, with each new entry continuing to develop and refine their favorite characters and fictional worlds.
 New entries don’t necessarily have to mean a brand new game, either.
 Animal Crossing releases constant updates to the series’ most recent title (Animal Crossing: New Horizons), allowing games to maintain audience attention throughout an existing game’s lifecycle.

 Animal Crossing also offers a lens to discuss the importance of demographics when it comes to cracking the Japanese gaming market.
 Nintendo had done an excellent job at appealing to “core gamers” (defined here as males aged 25-34) with their Nintendo Switch console, but other market segments remained largely untapped.